Vassilis Christidis: Professional career

 Christidis started playing basketball with the youth teams of Mantoulidis.
 He then played in the Greek minors with Mantoulidis.
 He signed a contract with Aris in 2015, but he was loaned back to Mantoulidis for the 2015–16 season.

 Christidis began his pro career in 2016, with the top-tier level Greek League club Aris, when he debuted in a Greek League game against Promitheas Patras.
 He joined Olympiacos' new reserve team of the Greek 2nd Division, Olympiacos B, for the 2019–20 season.

-On December 21, 2021, Christidis was loaned from Olympiacos to Peristeri, under coach Milan Tomić.
+On 21 December 2021, Christidis was loaned from Olympiacos to Peristeri, under coach Milan Tomić.
 In 13 league games, he averaged 7 points, 4.6 rebounds, 1.3 assists and 0.3 blocks, playing around 18 minutes per contest.

-On July 7, 2022, Christidis moved to PAOK.
-On January 25, 2022, he parted ways with the team.
-In 11 league games, he averaged 2.5 points and 1.7 rebounds per contest.
-On January 27 of the same year, he returned to Aris.
+On 7 July 2022, Christidis moved to PAOK.
+On 25 January 2022, he parted ways with the team.
+In 11 league games, he averaged 2.5 points and 1.7 rebounds, playing around 10 minutes per contest.
+On 27 January 2023, Christidis returned to Aris.
+In 8 league games, he averaged 3.4 points and 2.6 rebounds, playing around 15 minutes per contest.

+On 19 July 2023, Christidis signed with Karditsa.
+On 19 July 2025, Christidis signed a one-year contract with Iraklis of the Greek Basketball League.